skinos7/tiger7/project/wui/admin.md

     // custom the webpage show
     "copyright":"show or not",                    // [ enable, disable ]
     "firmware_id":"show or not",                  // [ enable, disable ]
-    "upgrade_online":"show or not",               // [ enable, disable ]
+    "repo_online":"show or not",                  // [ disable, enable ]
-    "repo_online":"show or not",                  // [ enable, disable ]
+    "upgrade_online":"show or not",               // [ disable, enable ]

     // custom the web menu
     "menu":